Femi-Ted/U10SoccerTeamManager/README.md

 # Running the Jar File
-To run the Jar file or the U10SoccerTeamManager application, user should double click on the file to load the dashboard and commence using it.
+To run the Jar file or the U10SoccerTeamManager application, user should double click on the file to load the dashboard and follow these steps:

+   1. Input player details while ensuring they are accurate and valid input types as described in [#Features of U10SoccerTeamManager(Using The View/Dashboard)
+](#features-of-u10soccerteammanagerusing-the-viewdashboard) section.
+User details required are:
+         -  player's firstname.
+         -  player's lastname.
+         -  player's birthdate.
+         -  player's preferred playing position.
+         -  player's skill level.

+   2. On supplying all the above player details into their appropriate text fields, click the "Add Player" button.

+   3. Ensure that on a minimum, 10 players are added successfully.
+More players can be added without restrictions once this minimum is attained.

+   4. Click on the "Create Team" button to finalize the list of players and halt further addition of players to the raw list.

+   5. Click on "Get Team Players" to view the list of players who made the team.
+You will only see from 10 (minimum) or 20 (maximum) players displayed with their firstname, lastname and assigned jersey number, all arranged lexicographically by their lastname.

+   6. Click on "Get Starting Lineup" to view the list of players who made the starting lineup.
+Here player information is would be displayed in the order of firstname, lastname, assigned jersey number and officially assigned/approved playing positions.

+   7. User can close the program once done.
+   8.

 <br />